Degree programmes

 Course documents Teaching Degrees (regulations, study and examination plans, module handbook)

-The teaching profession at vocational schools is particularly characterised by its diversity.
-As a teacher at vocational schools, you will work with young adults at different levels of qualification, i.e. in vocational preparation, vocational qualification and study qualification programmes, as well as within the framework of continuing vocational training programmes.
+The teaching profession at vocational schools is particularly diverse.
+As a vocational school teacher, you will work with young adults at various levels of qualification, including vocational preparation, vocational qualification, study qualification, and continuing vocational training programmes.

-In the teacher training course at vocational schools, you study a vocational specialisation with the degree Bachelor of Education (B.Ed.) plus a general teaching subject with the degree Master of Education (M.Ed.) which you can freely choose from the range of subjects on offer at TU Darmstadt.
-Additionally, a third subject can be studied (see “Supplementary Courses in Teaching” on this page below).
-Bachelor AND Master of Education in combination are equivalent to the First State Examination and entitle to the preparatory teaching service (Referendariat).
+In the teacher training programme for vocational schools, you will study a vocational specialisation, earning a Bachelor of Education (B.Ed.), alongside a general teaching subject, which is completed with a Master of Education (M.Ed.).
+You can freely choose the general teaching subject from the offerings at TU Darmstadt.
+Additionally, a third subject can be studied (see “Supplementary Courses in Teaching” below).
+The combination of the Bachelor and Master of Education is equivalent to the First State Examination and qualifies you for the preparatory teaching service (Referendariat).

-The following subjects are offered at Department of History and Social Sciences (German taught):
+The following subjects are offered by the Department of History and Social Sciences (taught in German):

 Catholic Religion